ssxdecomp/ssx3_gc/README.md

 [Discord Badge]: https://img.shields.io/discord/727908905392275526?color=%237289DA&logo=discord&logoColor=%23FFFFFF
 [discord]: https://discord.gg/hKx3FJJgrV -->

 A work-in-progress decompilation of SSX 3 (GC).
+For other games and platforms see [ssxdecomp](https://github.com/ssxdecomp)

 This repository does **not** contain any game assets or assembly whatsoever.
 An existing copy of the game is required.